vinsol-spree-contrib/spree-point-of-sale/README.md

 You can use this feature to give a discount or do whatever else you can do with shipments.
 We use 0€ .

+EAN
+====

+Many sales and especially POS systems rely on barcode scanning.
+A barcde scanner functions identical to keyboard input  to the product code.
+You may use the sku field for this but we use that for the supplier (or own) abbreviation.

+So there is a migration supplied that provides a ean (European Article code, may be upc too) for the Variant class, and fields to edit it and search by it.

 Dependencies
 ============

 None..... but

 Pos relies on html-invoice to print a receipt.
 The dependency is not made explicit in case you don't need receipts.
 If you do add spree-html-invoice to your gemfile you _will_ want to configure the look of the receipt.